funand/TabCalculator-pyhon/README.md

 # TabCalculator-pyhon
-This a sample bar/restaurant tab calculartor
+This a simple bar/restaurant tab calculartor